nextflow-io/nextflow/docs/process.rst

     ...

 .. note::
   This behaviour requires a limited buffer for the channel.
-In this examples was used in the first line ``.buffer(size:3)``.
+In this examples ``.buffer(size:3)`` was used in the first line.

 .. note::
   Processes with an limiited buffer input channel won't execute unless the buffer is filled. providing